surrenderoz/ddd/README.md

 - [nginx](https://nginx.org/).
 Web server for hosting the web application
 - [certbot](https://certbot.eff.org/).
 Agent managing SSL certificates issued by [LetsEncrypt](https://letsencrypt.org/)
 - web-admin.
 Web application for the remote control of mobile devices

+This project is the server module.
+The source code of the mobile agent is available at https://github.com/h-mdm/apuppet-android and also on [Google Play](https://play.google.com/store/apps/details?id=com.hmdm.control).

 ### Platform requirements